georgia-tech-db/evadb/docs/index.rst

         model='openai/whisper-base'
     ).df()

+    # EvaDB automatically extract the audio from the video
+    # We only need to run the SpeechRecongizer UDF on the 'audio' column
-    # Extract transcript and persist in a table
+    # to get the transcript and persist it in a table called 'transcripts'
     cursor.query(
-        "CREATE TABLE transcripts AS SELECT SpeechRecognizer(audio) from news;" ).df()
+        """CREATE TABLE transcripts AS
+           SELECT SpeechRecognizer(audio) from news_videos;"""
+    ).df()

-    # Incrementally construct the AI query using Python API
+    # We next incrementally construct the ChatGPT query using EvaDB's Python API
+    # The query is based on the 'transcripts' table
+    # This table has a column called 'text' with the transcript text
     query = cursor.table('transcripts')

-    # Ask the question using the ChatGPT model
+    # Since ChatGPT is a built-in function, we don't have to define it
+    # We can just directly use it in the query
-    # Remember to set the OPENAI_KEY in environment
+    # We need to set the OPENAI_KEY as an environment variable
     os.environ["OPENAI_KEY"] = OPENAI_KEY
     query = query.select("ChatGPT('Is this video summary related to LLMs', text)")

-    # Get the results as a dataframe
+    # Finally, we run the query to get the results as a dataframe
     response = query.df()

 .. .. code:: python